alsugiliazova/iceberg-clickhouse-integration/README.md

 4 rows in set.
 Elapsed: 0.020 sec.
 ```
-But I expect to see one row as I see when reading with iceberg.
+But I expect to see one row as I see when reading with pyiceberg.